Charlie Elliott Wildlife Center: Activities

 The Wildlife Center offers a range of activities, including hunting, fishing, picnicking, biking trails, walking trails, horse back riding, archery range, shooting range, and educational programs.

 Fishing

 Marben Public Fishing Area, named after Margery and Bennet O'Boyle, is part of Charlie Elliott Wildlife Center.

 The fishing area has 22 lakes and ponds.
 Some species of fish you may catch are Bluegill, Crappie, Largemouth Bass, Channel Catfish, and Redear Sunfish.
 The lakes range in size from 1 acre to 96 acre.
 In all, the ponds and lakes add up to 295 acre.

 Hiking

 Hiking is available on several trails including Granite Outcrop (1.1 miles), Clubhouse Trail (1.5 miles), Murder Creek Trail (0.9 miles), Pigeon/Green House Trail (1.0 miles).

 Hunting

 Clybel Wildlife Management Area is mostly forest and fields inside Charlie Elliott Wildlife Center.
-Game which can be hunted there include deer, turkey, and some small game animals.
+Game which can be hunted there include white-tailed deer, wild turkey, and some small game animals.
 Management practices which are utilized to benefit multiple animal species include mowing, prescribed burning, timber harvesting, and food plot rotation.